outscale/oapi-cli/README.md

 ## Arch Linux
 you can also install oapi-cli-git on Arch Linux using AUR: (yay -S oapi-cli-git)

+## Windows

+oapi-cli is pre-packaged for Widows as a zip archive.

+Download oapi-cli-x86_64-windows.zip from [release pages](https://github.com/outscale/oapi-cli/releases/latest).

+Extract it, run `oapi-cli`.

+Note: in comparaison to linux and macos packages, windows oapi-cli look for the config in the directory where it is run.
+(so config path is .\config.json)

 # Feedback
 Either open a github issue, or post a message here: https://github.com/outscale/oapi-cli/discussions/10